BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 * <a href="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-postman-v1-20220315.json" target="_blank">readyremit-postman-v1-20220315.json</a>.
 You can import this collection file into your [Postman](https://www.postman.com) account.

-These files will change frequently, especially during the early-adoption phase.
+> Note: These files will change frequently, especially during the early-adoption phase.

 # Primary workflow